 With over 2.61 million viewers for its second season, True Detective is one of the best and most popular TV shows of the decade.
 The crime drama anthology produced by HBO got an average of 2.47 million viewers per episode.
 This page will walk you through the main cast, trivia, and the reasons behind the True Detective Netflix unavailability, as well as details on the third season of this TV show.

 Release Date on Netflix: N/A

-Director: Cary Joji Fukunaga, John Crowley, Justin Lin, and others.
+Directors: Cary Joji Fukunaga, John Crowley, Justin Lin, and others.